-“The climbing community in Fremont County is seriously one of the best in the country.
+“The rock climbing community in Fremont County is seriously one of the best in the country.
 The tight knit community can be mostly attributed to Todd Skinner who started developing Wild Iris in the early ‘90s.
-Ever since then, there has been a small group of people developing traditional climbs in the Winds, sport climbs on the limestone cliffs, and boulders around the county,” says Lander climber Charlie Manganiello.
+Ever since then, there has been a small group of people developing traditional climbs in the Winds, sport climbs on the limestone cliffs, and boulders around the county,” says Lander resident Charlie Manganiello.

 The Central Wyoming Climbers Alliance (CWCA), based in Lander, is responsible for the International Climbers Festival, held in Lander every July.
 The CWCA also has a Bolt Anchor Replacement Fund to keep the local crags safely equipped, as well as youth climbing programs.
 Scaling rock faces is not only a popular pursuit amongst locals, but also a large part of why Lander is a vacation destination.
-No matter your skill level or age, you’ll find this sport to be very accessible in Wind River Country.
+No matter your skill level or age, you’ll find the sport of rock climbing to be very accessible in Wind River Country.

 When Kelly Roseberry and her family moved to Lander from California, she immediately recognized the opportunity to get her young girls into the life sport of climbing.
 Her daughters started with kids climbing classes at Elemental Performance + Fitness and moved outside to take on sport climbing shortly thereafter.

 “I am actually jealous that they are learning so young!
 Paisley’s (6) first outdoor climbing was at Wild Iris and she had a great time!
 Her next time was on the Shady Side, which is in Sinks Canyon.
 She really enjoyed herself and can’t wait to go again!”

 As a parent, Roseberry is a particular fan of Shady Side, the north-facing side of Sinks Canyon, which is a five-minute stroll from the Sinks Canyon Campground, across the swinging bridge, and directly south along the trail to the wall.